huntergdavis/huntergdavis.github.io/_posts/2021-3-21-johnny_dreamcastaway_released.markdown

 title: Johnny Dreamcastaway Released
 date: '2021-03-21 08:33:24'
 ---
 Johnny Castaway for the Dreamcast is now released!
 I like to call it Johnny Dreamcastaway, and it didn't take me too long to port.
 It's working splendidly!
 A glorious internal 640x480 screen resolution and a rock-solid 60 FPS carry you forward to your private island with "Johnny Dreamcastaway."
-Download a self-booting CDI image for your dreamcast [here](https://github.com/huntergdavis/jc_reborn/blob/DreamSDK/johnny.cdi), or read on for more info and downloads!
+Read on for more info and downloads!

 You can download a .CDI image to emulate or burn for a real Dreamcast [here](https://github.com/huntergdavis/jc_reborn/blob/DreamSDK/johnny.cdi)

 You can download the unscrambed release .elf to emulate [here](https://github.com/huntergdavis/jc_reborn/blob/DreamSDK/johnny_dreamcastaway.elf)

 You can view the source code [here](https://github.com/huntergdavis/jc_reborn/tree/DreamSDK)

+Here you can see how "Johnny Dreamcastaway" will look in your REDREAM library view
 <img src="https://github.com/huntergdavis/huntergdavis.github.io/raw/master/content/images/2021/johnny_emu.png" width="1126">

+Here's an animated GIF of "Johnny Dreamcastaway" loading in a Dreamcast emulator
 <img src="https://github.com/huntergdavis/huntergdavis.github.io/raw/master/content/images/2021/johnny_load.gif" width="640">